SehajpSingh/Scrabble/Readme.md

 word mult or letter mult.

 2. The first move has to be made by the human player and the computer player takes its after the human player.
-Human player clicks on the tile in the tray first and the color or selcted tile will change from red to grey, then click the tile on the board where tile has to be placed.
+Human player clicks on the tile in the tray first and the color or selected tile will change from red to grey, then click the tile on the board where tile has to be placed.

 3. The tiles must be placed from left to right in order for ex: if i want to put "Gone" on the board